| +Home | Museum | Wanted | Specs | Previous | Next |

 with it appearing that all voltages (with the exception of the Nixie

-tube drive voltage) being transistor-regulated, and heavily filtered.
+tube drive voltages) being transistor-regulated, and heavily filtered.

 Detail of the 18-2's Nixie Display (note lit "Overflow" Indicator) The display subsystem of the 18-2 is